 Program Management for Plant Breeders - Managing plant breeding and laboratory programs are becoming increasingly complex.
 This course is designed to enhance management skills of plant breeders and technical leads.
 Professionals directing these programs in agricultural research, in agribusiness development and those from the public sector will benefit from attending this course.

-Seed Biology, Production and Quality - This course presents the scientific background for production, handling, storage and quality control procedures in the seed industry.
-It is offered in alternate years (odd numbered) as a two and a half-day course for both beginning and experienced seed professionals.
+Seed Biology and Quality - This course presents the scientific background and technical protocols for assessing, enhancing and maintaining high seed quality.
+It is a two-day course for both beginning and experienced seed professionals.